MikiHan12/SVT-Algorithm/README.md

 J-F Cai, E. J. Candès and Z. Shen, "A Singular Value Thresholding Method for Matrix Completion," SIAM Journal on Optimization, 20(4), 1956-1982. https://statweb.stanford.edu/~candes/papers/SVT.pdf

-Implemented the SVT algorithm to recover 1000 x 1000 matrices; Recreated the experimental results;
+- Implemented the SVT algorithm to recover 1000 x 1000 matrices;
+- Recreated the experimental results;
-Applied tge algorithm to real dataset;
+- Applied the algorithm to real dataset;
-Tested the sensitivity;
+- Tested the sensitivity;
-Analyzed the similarities and dissimilarities;
+- Analyzed the similarities and dissimilarities;

 ## Description of SVT algorithm